dylanesque/Cheatsheets/typescript.md

 - Consider `@ts-ignore` instead of `any` if you need to silence an error that one line throws.

+- implict `any` and `any[]` types are allowed to evolve, or acquire more a more specific type as changes occur.
+Know what this looks like, and avoid it if you can with explicit type annotation.

+- Prefer `unknown` to `any` when you don't know a type's value.

+- Unintended `any` can slip into a codebase via explicit `any`s, or type declarations from third-party libraries.
+To guard against this, have a method for inspecting the type coverage in your codebase.

+## Misc Types

+TODO: Understand the difference between `{}`, `object`, and `unknown`

 - The union of `undefined` and any other type make that declaration the `optional` type.

 1) uninitialized variable: should be undefined
 2) a variable clearly representing the absence of something: should be null
-3) a variable representing a value: should neither be undefined, nor null
+3) a variable representing a value: should neither be undefined nor null

 - Booleans can be inferred as false from the values `undefined`, `null`, `-0`, `0`, and `NaN`.